sekkiat/Auto-Generating-SSL-Certificate/README.md

 # SSL Certificate Generation

 Tired of generate the certificate one by one (manually)?<br/>
 Here the solution for you!<br/>
-You can use thie script to generate the certificate for you.<br/>
+You can use thie script to generate the certificate.<br/>
-It is specially design for Splunk Web and Forwarder encrpytion.<br/>
+It is specially design for Splunk Web and Forwarder encrpytion.
+However, if it is able to fit in to your apps, you are welcome to use the script too.<br/>

 All certificates will encrypt with AES256 with SHA256.